 Cala Llombards, Mallorca, Balearic Islands

-If you’ve had enough sun on the beach, you can switch to the surrounding hills to stay in the shade or dive into the refreshing turquoise water.
+Those who have soaked up enough sun on the beach can head to the surrounding hills for some shade or simply take a dip in the refreshing turquoise waters.

 Cala de San Vincente, Ibiza, Balearic Islands

 Cala de San Vicente, or ‘Sa Cala’, is a roomy and historic beach in Ibiza.
 Its clear turquoise waters and light yellow sand make it perfect for swimming and relaxing.

 Not only is Sa Cala one of the largest beaches in Ibiza’s north, but it’s also among the island’s oldest.